nickbild/local_llm_assistant/README.md

 My [ChatGPT-powered voice assistant](https://github.com/nickbild/voice_chatgpt) has received a lot of interest, with many requests being made for a step-by-step installation guide.
 I never got around to writing up the guide, and now the methods used are a bit dated and technology has advanced.
 As such, I have decided to build an updated large language model-based voice assistant, and this time, also provide full instructions.

 This time around, the voice assistant runs fully locally on a Raspberry Pi 4 — no Internet connectivity or cloud-based services are needed.
-It is also very easy to set up, so I named it the `World's Easiest GPT-like Voice Assistant`, which is almost certainly not true. but it is at least close to the truth, and it gets the point across in few words, so please go easy on me. :)
+It is also very easy to set up, so I named it the `World's Easiest GPT-like Voice Assistant`, which is almost certainly not true.
+But it is at least close to the truth, and it gets the point across in few words, so please go easy on me. :)

 ## How It Works